Loading...

 In terms of using videos, Dropbox is an excellent example.
 Often called explainer video, Dropbox used this method to explain how their product will facilitate file sharing.
 The video got over 75,000 to sign for a beta version.

-In summary, using an MVP is the best way to set up software or app with minimum capital yet designing what meets market needs.
-An MVP is best described as a skeletal framework that is fleshed by using feedback from users.
+In summary, using an MVP is the best way to set up software or apps with minimum capital yet design what meets market needs.
+An MVP is best described as a skeletal framework that is fleshed out by using feedback from users.
 So, incorporate this development method to increase the chances of success when building software or apps that provide certain services.